masumndc1/ansible-elasticsiem/README.md

-# Ansible role to install elasticsearch, kibana, filebeat, auditbeat packets in a cluster.
+# Ansible role to install elasticsearch, kibana, filebeat, auditbeat, packetbeat and suricata in a cluster.

 ## How to use this role
 The hosts inventories may look like following